 In both cases, places will be allocated by applying the priority order.
 In the event of there being more children than places available in any of these categories, the child's proximity to the school will be the determining (i.e. tie-break) factor.
-Admission arrangements for students joining us at times other than the beginning of an academic year are made by the Assistant Headteacher i/c Admissions after consultation with the Admissions Officer at Dorset Council.
+Admission arrangements for students joining us at times other than the beginning of an academic year are made by the Business Manager after consultation with the Admissions Officer at Dorset Council.